 Notes

-HOW TO STORE CUPCAKES: Store at room temperature inside an air-tight container.
-They’ll stay fresh up to 2 days.
+How to store cupcakes: Arrange them inside an airtight container.
+They’ll stay fresh at room temperature for up to 2 days.

 THANKSGIVING CUPCAKES > JOIN THE CONVERSATION